thiagolucio/angular-transational/README.md

 #Angular 8 Transational Boilerplate.
-Using "NG-Bootstrap version 4"
+No library, nothing.
 - Clone and "npm install" inside the file.
 - ng serve to run